Galaxy assembly bias in cosmological hydrodynamical simulations: a comparison between SIMBA and IllustrisTNG: Data

 \subsection{SIMBA}

 The SIMBA simulation suite models galaxy formation within a cosmological context using a modified version of the GIZMO code \citep{GIZMO,Hopkins_2017} with the meshless finite mass (MFM) hydrodynamics solver.
-SIMBA incorporates a range of baryonic feedback processes, including stellar feedback, AGN feedback in the form of radiative winds and collimated jets, and X-ray feedback from black hole accretion \citep{SIMBA}.
+Stellar feedback is modelled as galactic winds.
+The speed of the wind particles scales with galaxy circular velocity, while the temperature of the wind particles is set by the supernovae energy minus wind kinetic energy.
+AGN feedback from black holes has two modes: high mass loading outflows in the radiative `QSO' mode, and lower mass loading but faster outflows in the bipolar jet mode at low Eddington ratio (see \citealp{SIMBA, CAMELS_VN} and references therein).

 In this work, we use the largest SIMBA run ({\tt m100n1024}), which evolves $1024^3$ dark matter and $1024^3$ baryonic particles in a cubic box of side $100\mpcoh$.
 The mass resolution is $9.6\times10^7\,\mathrm{M}_{\odot}$ for dark matter particles and $1.82\times10^7\,\mathrm{M}_{\odot}$ for baryonic particles.
 The simulation assumes the \textit{Planck} 2015 cosmological parameters \citep{Planck2015} with specifications as follows: $\Omega_{\Lambda,0} = 0.7$, $\Omega_{\mathrm{m},0} = 0.3$, $\Omega_{\mathrm{b},0} = 0.048$, $\sigma_8 = 0.82$, $n_s = 0.97$, and $H_0 = 68\,\mathrm{km\,s^{-1}\,Mpc^{-1}}$.